J0K3Rn/Mandarin-Learning-Chatbot/README.md

 Todo:
 - Implement Pinyin
-- Implementing using of csv and using that info to query ChatGPT
 - Add english translation using google
 - Add pronunciations using google speech
-- add this all into a website
 - implement a carousel to display all items/cards

 How to run: